richstokes/cheekymonkey/README.md

 >CHAOS ENGINEERING IS:
 >"the discipline of experimenting on a distributed system in order to build confidence in the system's capability to withstand turbulent conditions in production."
+>
+>This game is more for fun and demonstration purposes than to be a genuine chaos engineering tool.
+That said, over time I may add other disruptive features beyond simply killing pods.
+Feel free to open an "issue" with any suggestions!

 &nbsp;